Top 30 Highest – Paying Jobs In New Jersey In 2022

 Average salary: $117,499 per year

-Primary duties: Network security engineers ensure a company's network and data are safe from internal and external threats, like malware or hacking.
-These technology professionals often work with other professionals to ensure they have the appropriate security protocol and that employees in an organization comply.
-Other duties might include troubleshooting network issues, researching security options and testing network security features.
+Network security engineers' main responsibilities include ensuring that a company's network and data are secure from both internal and external threats, such as malware or hacking.
+These technology experts frequently collaborate with other experts to guarantee that an organization's employees follow the proper security protocols.
+Other tasks might include investigating security options, testing network security features, and troubleshooting network problems.

 8. Economist